Redux and the onion model: a simple guidance

 chain = middlewares.map(middleware => middleware(middlewareAPI)) // bind {dispatch和getState}

-Why bind getState?
-Because middleware needs to get the current state at any time.
-Why should it get dispatch?
-Because there may be actions dispatching (such as redux-thunk) in the middleware, currying this map function binds getState and dispatch.
+?
+Because there may be actions dispatching (such as redux-thunk) in the middleware, currying this map function binds getState

 It is equivalent to: